 Frankincense reduces symptoms of arthritis because it helps bring down inflammation or swelling in the body.

 12. Frankincense for Pain

 Those receiving the oils had reduced pain and depression compared to hand massage alone.

 Supplemental Boswellia reduced symptoms of osteoarthritis compared to a placebo in a randomized, clinical trial.
 It also increased the range of motion and walking distance in these patients with arthritis.

 In a clinical study, frankincense improved both pain threshold and pain tolerance.

 2. Asthma Relief

 Asthma medications often leave patients with remaining symptoms.
 A great add-on treatment may include frankincense.
-Why?
-Frankincense is one of the very few substances on the planet that can reduce 5-LOX inflammation.
+This is because Frankincense is one of the very few substances on the planet that can reduce 5-LOX inflammation.
 5-LOX is an enzyme that drives inflammation in many tissues.
 With asthma, 5-LOX levels are elevated.

-Other bad effects of 5-LOX is that it may lead to tumor formation, inflammatory, digestive, respiratory, and cardiovascular conditions.
+Other bad effects of 5-LOX are that it may lead to tumor formation and inflammatory, digestive, respiratory, and cardiovascular conditions.
 Frankincense helps reduce this inflammatory chemical in the body.

 Clinical research has shown that frankincense may help asthma: 70 percent of patients, receiving frankincense supplements at 300 mg three times daily, had improvement in asthma disease functional markers compared to 27 percent of the placebo group.